Know Your Rights

-- Failure to comply with a Transmission and Distribution Service Provider (TDSP) tariff regarding operation of nonstandard equipment.
+- For electric, failure to comply with a Transmission and Distribution Service Provider (TDSP) tariff regarding operation of nonstandard equipment

 Utilities may not refuse service for the following reasons:

-- Failure to pay a bill for another utility's underbilling that occurred more than six months before the application date.
+- Failure to pay a bill for another utility's underbilling that occurred more than six months before the application dat

-If an electric or local telecommunications provider refuses to serve you, the utility must tell you why.
+If an electric, local telecommunications, water or sewer service provider refuses to serve you, the utility must tell you why.
 If you don't agree, you may file a complaint with the PUC.

 Disconnection of Electric Service